 2 years later I traveled to India myself.

 I opened up a shop in Goa, the hippie haven, and with another guy who was a piercer – we worked like mad.
-No flash sheets, no xerox.
+I had no flash sheets, no xerox.
 Just my own designs.
 It was heaven.
 4 years later, I came back to Israel.
 The tattoo industry had grown impressively but had gone sour.
-There was no “us” anymore (we used to be 15-20 tattoo artists in the entire country, now there were heaps), and every shop was badmouthing all the others.
+There was no “us” anymore (we used to be 15-20 tattoo artists in the entire country, now there were heaps), and every shop was teaching for money and badmouthing all the others.
 The competition was too aggressive so I curled up and worked from home.
 I’d do like one tattoo a month, friends only, and not for money.
-I went to work in the film industry as a set designer and it took me nearly 10 years to realize I still want to tattoo.
-I can’t let it go.
+Yeah I was very clean but still… it didn’t last long.
+I took a major turn and started working in the local (insanely talented) film industry as a set designer and it took me nearly 10 years to realize I still want to tattoo.
+I just can’t let it go.